Andre Miller: Sacramento Kings (2015)

 On February 19, 2015, Miller was traded to the Sacramento Kings in exchange for Ramon Sessions.
 The trade reunited him with head coach George Karl, who Miller played under in Denver.

 Minnesota Timberwolves (2015–2016)

 On August 3, 2015, Miller signed with the Minnesota Timberwolves.
 On February 25, 2016, he was waived by the Timberwolves.

 San Antonio Spurs (2016)

 On February 29, 2016, Miller signed with the San Antonio Spurs.
 Two days later, he made his debut with the Spurs in a 97–81 win over the Detroit Pistons, recording two rebounds and two assists in eight minutes off the bench.
 With Spurs' starting point guard Tony Parker out injured on March 8, Miller made his first NBA start since December 9, 2013.
 After playing more than 15 minutes just one time since November 29, 2015, Miller had 13 points and five assists in 25 minutes in the Spurs' 116–91 win over his former team, the Minnesota Timberwolves.

+Coaching career

+In 2022, Miller was hired to serve as the head coach for the Grand Rapids Gold of the NBA G League.
+On August 6, 2025, it was announced that Miller would be departing the team following the hiring of Ryan Bowen.